Florida man executed for killing a young mom who had called 911 to no avail

 STARKE, Fla.
-(AP) — A Florida man was executed Tuesday evening for killing a young mother who managed to called 911 from her attacker's cellphone while tied up in his car.
+(AP) — A Florida man was executed Tuesday evening for killing a young mother who frantically called 911 from her attacker's cellphone while tied up in his car.

 Michael Lee King, 54, was pronounced dead at 6:13 p.m. following a three-drug injection at Florida State Prison near Starke.
 He had been convicted of first-degree murder, sexual battery and kidnapping in the 2008 killing of Denise Amber Lee, 21.